Greek village abandoned in the 1923 population exchange, with 350 stone houses and two churches

 UNESCO World Heritage Site status recognizing historical importance

-Stunning panoramic views over Fethiye and the Mediterranean
+Panoramic views over Fethiye and the Mediterranean

 Preserved artifacts of Greek-Turkish cultural coexistence